adamcunnington/Streamly/docs/source/getting-started.rst

 Streamly implements logging via `Python's standard library logging module <https://docs.python.org/3/library/logging.html>`_ and follows `best practice for library logging configuration <https://docs.python.org/3/howto/logging.html#configuring-logging-for-a-library>`_.
 You have two options for accessing the log messages.

-1. Access the Logger Directly
+a) Access the Logger Directly
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can get direct access to the library's logger like so::